 One way they do this is by putting into place company wellness programs.

-When people hear this term, they immediately think of initiatives to engage employees in weight loss programs.
+When people hear this term, they immediately think of initiatives to engage employees in weight loss programs or even better a free weight loss program.
 Or programs designed to help the employer cut down on insurance costs.
 This is not always the case.

 The best corporate wellness programs go further.
 They are about total wellness for a healthier work environment.
 Employers understand that if their employees are mentally and physically well it improves their overall work-life experience.